rust-lang/rfcs/text/0000-union-initialization-and-drop.md

 [summary]: #summary

 Unions do not allow fields of types that require drop glue, but they may still `impl Drop` themselves.
-We specify when one may "move" out of a union field and when the union's `drop` is called.
-To avoid implicit calls of drop, we also restrict the use of `DerefMut` when unions are involved.
+We specify when one may move out of a union field and when the union's `drop` is called.
+To avoid undesired implicit calls of drop, we also restrict the use of `DerefMut` when unions are involved.

 # Motivation
 [motivation]: #motivation

 Currently, it is unstable to have a non-`Copy` field in the union.
-The main reason for this is that having fields which need drop glue raises some hard questions about whether to call that drop glue when assigning a union field.
+The main reason for this is that having fields which need drop glue raises some hard questions about whether to call that drop glue when assigning a union field, and how to make programming with such unions less of a time bomb (triggered by accidentally dropping data one meant to just overwrite).
 Not much progress has been made on stabilizing the unstable union features.
-This RFC proposes a route forwards that side-steps those hard questions: Do not allow fields with drop glue.
+This RFC proposes a route forwards that side-steps the time bomb: Do not allow fields with drop glue.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation